Treating Sleep Apnea & Snoring at the Cause

 The advantage of the TAP is that you have control over the adjustments of your lower jaw positioning using a small key while the appliance is still in your mouth.
 You or someone else can use this key to make the necessary modifications to the setting of the appliance.
 Many patients like this degree of control over their mouthpiece and the level of comfort it provides.

-If you live in the Barrie or Toronto areas and would like to learn more about sleep apnea appliances, please contact cosmetic dentist, Dr. Adam Chapnick at Molson Park Dental Office to schedule a sleep apnea treatment consultation.
+If you live in the Barrie or Toronto areas and would like to learn more about sleep apnea appliances, please contact cosmetic dentist, Dr. Adam Chapnick at Chapnick Dental Office to schedule a sleep apnea treatment consultation.